 Recipients of a Seattle Children’s Research Institute Career Development Award will receive up to three years of salary support and project funds.
-We anticipate four scientists will be selected into the 2020 cohort.
+We anticipate two scientists will be selected into the 2021 cohort.
 This program is open to both current Seattle Children’s investigators and external investigators who would like to join Seattle Children’s.
 We encourage applications from all health professions and scientists with diverse backgrounds.

 The goal of the Seattle Children’s Career Development Program is to facilitate early career investigators’ transition to research independence.
 We will invest in scientists with high potential for NIH funding.
 The expectation at program completion is an NIH funded K-award, R-award, or extramural equivalent.

 The program supports the career development of investigators across the translational spectrum.
 Basic, preclinical, clinical and public health research are all able to be supported by this award.
 Examples of basic and preclinical research include therapeutic target identification and/or validation; development of novel therapeutics prior to clinical testing; in vitro or cell-based assays; or research using animal models.
 Examples of clinical and public health research include patient-oriented research; small- and large-scale clinical investigation and trials; epidemiology and health services; health behavior; and community-based research.

 Research must be consistent with the Seattle Children’s mission to provide hope, care and cures to help every child live the healthiest and most fulfilling life possible.

 - Protected research time: Scientists must devote at least nine person-months (75% FTE) of full-time professional effort to pursuing their proposed research project and engaging in career development and program activities.
 This requirement protects scientists’ research time and ensures they have the freedom to develop their projects and their careers.